compintell/Mooncake.jl/README.md

 We then chose `Tapir.jl`, and didn't initially feel that other work [of the same name](https://github.com/wsmoses/Tapir-LLVM) presented a serious name clash, as it isn't AD-specific or a Julia project.
 As it turns out, there has been significant work attempting to integrate the ideas from this work into the [Julia compiler](https://github.com/JuliaLang/julia/pull/39773), so the clash is something of a problem.

+On 18/09/2024 this package was renamed from `Tapir.jl` to `Mooncake.jl`.
+The last version while the package was called `Tapir.jl` was 0.2.51.
+Upon renaming, the version was bumped to 0.3.0.
 We finally settled on `Mooncake.jl`.
 Hopefully this name will stick.

 # Project Status